DanilZherebtsov/verstack/docs/source/index.rst

   dictionary with evaluation results per each of non-pruned trials measured by a function derived from the ``metric`` argument

+* ``grid``

+  dictionary with all the supported and currently selected optimization parameters

 Examples
 ================================================================